CAPA SOFTWARE

 1. Problem identification

-• Deviations: Identification of problems such as production errors, complaints or internal audit results that indicate a deviation from the defined processes.
+Deviations: Identification of problems such as production errors, complaints or internal audit results that indicate a deviation from the specified processes.

-• Non-conformities: Identification of discrepancies with regard to regulatory requirements, such as the EU GMP guidelines, as well as internal quality standards.
+Non-conformities: Identification of discrepancies with regard to regulatory requirements, such as EU GMP guidelines, and internal quality standards.

 2. Root cause analysis

-• Data analysis: Analysis of process and production data to detect patterns that help identify root causes.
+Data analysis: Analysis of process and production data to identify patterns that contribute to identifying the causes.

 3. Corrective actions

-• Development of measures: Based on the root cause analysis, concrete steps are developed to rectify the problems.
-This can include adjustments to work instructions, technical specifications or production processes.
+Development of measures: Based on the root cause analysis, concrete steps are developed to remedy the problems.
+This may include adjustments to work instructions, technical specifications or production processes.

-• Implementation: The measures developed are integrated into the relevant processes.
-Adjustments to the software or production layout may be necessary.
+Implementation: The measures developed are integrated into the affected processes.
+If necessary, adjustments to the software or production layout may be required.

 4. Preventive actions

-• Risk evaluation: Once the problem has been resolved, a thorough evaluation is carried out to determine whether similar problems could occur in other sections or processes.
+Risk assessment: After the problem has been resolved, a thorough assessment is carried out to determine whether similar problems could occur in other areas or processes.

-• Preventive measures: Preventive actions are implemented to prevent recurrences of the problem.
-This includes training for staff, improvements in process monitoring and adjustments in the area of quality control.
+Preventive measures: Preventive measures are implemented to prevent the problem from recurring.
+These include staff training, improvements in process monitoring and adjustments in the area of quality control.

-• Verification: Once the corrective and preventive measures have been implemented, a review is carried out to ensure that the measures are effective and that the problem has been solved sustainably.
+Once the corrective and preventive measures have been implemented, a review is carried out to ensure that the measures are effective and that the problem has been solved in the long term.

-• Long-term monitoring: Continuous monitoring of the processes and results ensures that the preventive actions are successful and that no new deviations occur.
+Long-term monitoring: Continuous monitoring of processes and results ensures that the preventive measures are successful and that no further deviations occur.

 6. Documentation and reporting

-• Logging: All steps of the CAPA process — from problem identification to effectiveness check — are comprehensively documented.
-This is essential for proving compliance with regulatory requirements.
+Logging: All steps of the CAPA process – from problem identification to effectiveness testing – are comprehensively documented.
+This is essential for demonstrating compliance with regulatory requirements.

 7. Continuous improvement

-• The CAPA process is cyclical and promotes the continuous improvement of the quality management system (QMS).
+The CAPA process is cyclical and promotes continuous improvement of the quality management system (QMS).
 The insights gained are incorporated into strategic planning and process optimisation.

-Through this systematic approach, the CAPA process ensures that problems are not only resolved in the short term, but that future risks are also minimised, which ultimately leads to a sustainable improvement in quality.
+Through this systematic approach, the CAPA process ensures that problems are not only resolved in the short term, but also that future risks are minimised.

 Quick contact